GoodMorningA1i/GoodMorningA1i/README.md

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
+- 📧 I'm subscribed to the following emails
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...